 Part of Buffalo National River

 Ozark has 31 drive-up tent sites.
 There are no electrical amenities or water hookups at the tent sites, but flush restrooms and water spigots are available from approximately March 15 through November 14 each year.
-The covered pavilion seats up to 100 people and electricity is available by reservation only.
-It's recommended you bring your own grill.
+Available by reservation, the covered pavilion seats up to 100 people and electricity is available.

 The campground and pavilion are located along the Buffalo National River with views of lush forests and high, riverside limestone bluffs.
 It is one of the few free-flowing rivers remaining in the contiguous U.S., with 135 miles (217 km) of undammed waters.
 It cuts through the Arkansas Ozarks to reach its final destination at the White River.